Technology Trends for 2024: What’s Ahead?

 Gordon Van Huizen, Senior Vice President, Strategy: “2024 will be the year where the wave of enterprise innovation through AI hits the shore.
 Throughout 2023, enterprises moved from investigation and into piloting and experimentation.
 Not everyone has seen their yield ramp up yet, but 2024 will see the translation of the good ideas into the right ideas and then delivering on them.
 Organizations bought into concepts like fusion teams and business-IT collaboration will be best positioned to move quickly from idea to production at scale.
 I’d say the wait-and-see approach is actually riskier than making the investment now.
 Companies need to move.”

 Hans de Visser, Chief Product Officer: “Organizations will start to answer some of the real questions around AI.
 How will GenAI and AI impact their way of working?
 Their business models?
 Their operating models?
 There are organizations putting things in place, but no one has totally figured out the use cases.
 Everyone is interested, and I think low-code will help actualize ideas.
 Low-code has always helped as an extender of development capacity by adding abstraction and automation.
 AI helps even more with that, so developers can focus on value adds.
-Interpreting AI in high code is a big challenge.
+Interpreting AI models in high code is a big challenge.
 But when you bring that into the visual language that low-code provides, it becomes much more accessible.”

 Data science and democratization